Comfort women in the arts: Social art

 With the aim of forging communities, social art has worked to integrate advocacy into the everyday lives of citizens.
-Notably observed through the Statue of Peace – a memorial in Seoul, symbolising victims of the Comfort System – art has been used to bring attention to the comfort women issue and cement victimhood as an aspect of postcolonial Korean identity.
+Notably observed through the Statue of Peace – a memorial in Seoul, symbolizing victims of the Comfort System – art has been used to bring attention to the comfort women issue and cement victimhood as an aspect of postcolonial Korean identity.
 Citizens regularly interact with the statue during the Redress movement's Wednesday demonstrations, dressing it and leaving flowers.
-As a result, memorials have acted as a collective point for citizens to mobilise around, further solidifying activism.
+As a result, memorials have acted as a collective point for citizens to mobilize around, further solidifying activism.
 The power of such interactions has inspired the erection of additional memorial statues globally, resulting in increased engagement with the comfort women issue – promoting the transnational nature of colonial victimhood.
 This has raised demands for reparations internationally, counteracting attempts to whitewash the issue – which has been especially important amid Japanese calls for the statues' removal.

 Impact

-While yet to succeed in securing meaningful reparations, the use of the visual arts alongside traditional means of social activism has ensured comfort women's place within South Korea's collective memory – preventing their erasure.
-With a focus on the individual level, artworks have centred the voices of comfort women, encouraging ongoing dialogue within which the public – both domestically and internationally – can participate.
+While yet to succeed in securing meaningful reparations, the use of the visual arts alongside traditional means of social activism has prevented the erasure of comfort women from public consciousness.
+With a focus on the individual level, artworks have centered the voices of comfort women, encouraging ongoing dialogue within which the public, both domestically and internationally, can participate.